exadel-inc/esl/src/modules/esl-event-listener/docs/1-overview.md

 ## Basic concepts

-The ESL event listener module is based on the following major terms and classes:
+The `esl-event-listener` module is based on the following major terms and classes:

 ### <a name="the-host">The `host`</a>